Sunday, December 31, 2023

 The Reveal!

 After months of location scouting with a realtor, lease negotiations, followed by renovations, planning and many, many business lunches, we have finally opened our doors to The Stitchery, our new quilting studio and natural fiber fabric store in Cleveland, TN.
-By "we" I mean myself and my BFF, Sandi.
+By "we" I mean myself and my friend Sandi.

 My business was created after my immigration approval.
 Sandi's was created when we decided that a fabric shop would compliment my quilting/APQS showroom and rental studio nicely.
 And the vision was born.
 We are together under one roof.
 Her business is called Goshen Sewing Emporium.
 Mine The Stitchery and together we have created a space where creativity, skill, community and fellowship converge.